jachym/postgresql-tableversion/doc/table_version.md

 Synopsis
 --------
+Let's start from scratch and create empty database `table_version`

+    $ createdb table_version
+    $ psql table_version

+First step we need to do, is to install `table_version` extension to our database

     #= CREATE EXTENSION table_version;
     CREATE EXTENSION

+Next, we create schema `foo` and add it to our search path

+    =# CREATE SCHEMA foo;
+    CREATE SCHEMA

+    =# SET search_path TO foo,public;

+Our table to be versioned will be called `bar` and will be located in `foo` schema

     #= CREATE TABLE foo.bar (
         id INTEGER NOT NULL PRIMARY KEY,
         baz TEXT